President - Denise L. Jones Principal - Andrew Kuffner

-Travel opportunities include Harvard Model Congress in Boston, New York, Utah, Costa Rica, France, Germany, California, Arizona, Montana and across Oregon.
+Travel opportunities include: Harvard Model Congress in Boston, New York, Los Angeles, Moab, Costa Rica, France, Germany, California, Arizona, Montana and across Oregon.

-Student clubs include Book, Chess, Community 101, Dance, Engineering, Gaming, Human Rights, Movies, Multicultural, Open Mic, Outdoors, Paintball, Robotics, Science Fiction Books, Speech & Debate, Spirit and Ultimate Frisbee.
+Student clubs include Book, Chess (2012 State Champs), Community 101, Dance, Engineering, Gaming, Human Rights, Movies, Sewing Dresses for Young Girls in Africa, Multi-cultural, Open Mic, Outdoors, Paintball, Robotics, Science Fiction Books, Speech & Debate, Spirit, Ultimate Frisbee and more.

 Students work together on meaningful and enriching service projects woven into the curriculum as well as perform individual service related to the project for each grade level.